 Maize Grain Ionome GWAS Network Overlap Candidate Genes

-Candidate genes were identified in each co-expression network (ZmSAM, ZmPAN or ZmRoot) using SNP-to-gene mapping for each Element (using WindowSize and FlankLimit).
+Candidate genes were identified by extracting candidate genes in each co-expression network (ZmSAM, ZmPAN or ZmRoot) using SNP-to-gene mapping for each Element (using WindowSize and FlankLimit).
 Co-expression (density or locality) among all genes within a subnetwork was compared to randomized gene sets of the same size to establish p-values.
 Gene specific z-scores were computed by comparing the empirical gene-specific density (Eq.3) or locality (Eq.4) to the average density or locality observed in randomized gene sets, then correcting for standard deviation.
 False discovery rates (FDR) were calculated for candidate genes with positive gene-specific co-expression values by comparing the number of genes discovered at a z-score cutoff to the average number of genes discovered in randomized sets.

 Supp.
 Table 6